Garito/tzolkin/README.md

 Also opens a link to 13lunas.net's daily kin page for a detailed reading

+## How to install it

+Go to the releases page of this repo, download the .crx file, drop it to chrome and accept the installation

 ## Feel free to give some love by donating cryptos

 BTC: 1GtKxwZGR65ar9V8xafxhMiniZyqXej2GC